 Patricia and Neelay are not directly involved in this central plot involving the attempt to save the redwoods, though Patricia’s groundbreaking writing provides considerable inspiration for that attempt.
 Even as a graduate student, Patricia had gone against the prevailing wisdom of her professors, who believed (along with most “experts” in the field) that forests should be kept neat and clear, while she becomes convinced that messiness is crucial to sustaining healthy forests.
 An early paper in which she suggests that trees can communicate with each other is eventually scoffed at, driving her out of academia, though she manages to catch on as a forest ranger and thus still be able to live and work among the trees she so loves, coming more and more to appreciate their complexity and how fundamental they are to life on earth.

 Scientists have yet to reach a complete consensus concerning the exact capabilities of the Wood Wide Web, but research continues to make remarkable discoveries about the abilities of trees, so that the utopian nature of Patricia’s view of the forest is very much in keeping with current trends in science.
 Indeed, The Overstory is informed throughout with legitimate science, not only with regard to trees and forests, but also with regard to Neelay’s work with computer games, in which he ultimately creates a sort of utopian alternative universe informed by an interconnecteness that shares a great deal with Patricia’s vision of forests.
 For a novelist, Powers has an unusually strong background in computer science, which often features in his fiction, as in his exploration of the concept of artificial intelligence in his novel Galatea 2.2 (1995).
 That background is put to especially good use in his portrayal of Neelay’s game designs, which are themselves (of course) inspired by trees.
 For one thing, the young Neelay’s life takes a new direction when he falls from an oak tree after being upset when his English teacher confiscates the notebook in which he has been working on a game design.
 While lying on the ground, he experiences a sort of vision of the complexity of tree intelligence.
 Because of the fall, he is paralyzed from the waist down for the rest of his life, a fact that encourages him to create alternative worlds in his game designs, worlds in which he can move about with complete freedom.
 He gets off to a fast start in his career as a game designer, but then the wild and wooly world of early game design starts to become routinized, and he begins to get bored.
 However, inspired by a magnificent Queensland Bottle Tree on the Stanford campus, where he is studying, Neelay conceives of a grand, breakthrough game that will change everything.
-He develops an immensely popular MMORPG called Mastery, but that, for him, is just a start.
+He then develops an immensely popular MMORPG called Mastery, but that, for him, is just a start.
 Partly inspired by reading Patricia’s book, his real project is to expand this game into what amounts to a posthuman alternative reality.
-Indeed, he is so devoted to this less project (with so little interest in its profit-making potential) that he is booted out of the company that he himself founded, He continues his work nevertheless, and, by the time the book ends, he has developed an army of artificially intelligent “learners” that begins to gather data from all around the world to try to gain an overall understanding of the way the world works—perhaps to help humans learn ways to emulate trees and to build a better posthuman future.
+Indeed, he is so devoted to this less project (with so little interest in its profit-making potential) that he is booted out of the company that he himself founded.
+He continues his work nevertheless, and, by the time The Overstory ends, he has developed an army of artificially intelligent “learners” that begins to gather data from all around the world to try to gain an overall understanding of the way the world works—perhaps to help humans learn ways to emulate trees and to build a better posthuman future.

-The Overstory is highly critical of the way the progress of human civilization has done so much damage to the natural world, and it includes well-known examples such as the destruction of the Amazonian rain forest as part of its plot.
-The book, however, is not opposed to progress as such, and it is especially not opposed to science and technology, which the stories of Patricia and Neelay clearly convey the notion that science and technology can be deployed in ways that are not damaging to nature but instead learn from nature in order to help human beings build a world that will be better both for the natural environment and for themselves.
-Indeed, one of the central messages of The Overstory is that we need not choose between the needs of humans and the needs of nature because humans are a part of nature and what is good for nature is ultimately good for humans, somewhat along the lines of the “land ethic” touted by Aldo Leopold in the environmentalist classic A Sand County Almanac all the way back in 1949.
+The Overstory is highly critical of the way the progress of human civilization has done so much damage to the natural world, and it includes well-known examples such as the destruction of the Amazonian rain forest as integral parts of its plot.
+The book, however, is not opposed to progress as such, and it is especially not opposed to science and technology.
+Indeed, the stories of Patricia and Neelay clearly convey the notion that science and technology can be deployed in ways that are not damaging to nature but instead learn from nature in order to help human beings build a world that will be better both for the natural environment and for themselves.
+One of the central messages of The Overstory is that we need not necessarily choose between the needs of humans and the needs of nature because humans are a part of nature and what is good for nature is ultimately good for humans, somewhat along the lines of the “land ethic” touted by Aldo Leopold in the environmentalist classic A Sand County Almanac all the way back in 1949.

 Near the end of the book, Patricia (now made prominent by the success of her book and having published a second book) is invited to speak at an important environmental conference at Stanford.
-She delivers a powerful presentation demonstrating the damage done to nature by humans, all (just like John D. Rockefeller) seeking to acquire just a little bit more for themselves.
+She delivers a powerful presentation demonstrating the damage done to nature by humans, all (like the example of John D. Rockefeller) seeking to acquire just a little bit more for themselves.
 In contrast, she extols the wonder and the generosity of nature, but, even at such a conference, no one seems to really hear her.
 Indeed, long frustrated by her inability to get her message across, she has planned to punctuate her presentation with a final, dramatic public suicide by drinking a poison prepared from tree extracts.
 At the last moment, though, she flings the poison into the audience instead, shouting “Here’s to unsuicide!”
 (466).
 Patricia, like the trees she so loves, will go on and continue the fight, despite everything.

 The book, in fact, ends with a number of utopian gestures, despite all the negative things that have happened in the course of its various stories.
 For one thing, the final segment of the novel is entitled “Seeds,” signifying new beginnings, but also giving the book a circular structure that mimics the “circle of life”: seeds, after all, can lead to new roots, which then lead to the growth of a new trunk and crown.
 And “Seeds” begins with a long epigraph from an audio lecture by Patricia, describing the entire history of the planet as if it were a single day, ending with the appearance of humans, an appearance that becomes a threat to everything: